docpad-archive/documentation/Beginner-Guide.md

 - `articles: (database) ->` : We're telling DocPad that our new custom collection is called `articles`.
 The name could whatever you like, apart from the core collections (`documents`, `layouts`, `files`).
 The rest of the line is mandatory as well, it means that we're using the whole DocPad's database to create our custom collection.

-- `database.createLiveChildCollection().findAll(layout: 'article.html.eco').setComparator(date:1)` : This is where the magic happens.
+- `database.createLiveChildCollection().setQuery(layout: 'article.html.eco').setComparator(date:1)` : This is where the magic happens.
 This line of code makes use of the QueryEngine API.
 Let's break it up too :

   * `database.createLiveChildCollection()` : We're creating a collection off of the complete database, ready to be manipulated.
-  * `.findAll(layout: 'article.html.eco')` : The real query.
+  * `.setQuery(layout: 'article.html.eco')` : The real query.
 We're asking QueryEngine to retrieve all database content that have a `layout` property set to `article.html.eco`.
 As we wrote every article for John Doe with the metadata `layout: article`, this way of filtering the database works fine and retrieves only the articles.
   * `.setComparator(date:1)` : We're telling QueryEngine to sort our articles by date descending, date being the `date` metadata present in our articles files. `-1` means "descending", so the most recent will appear first.
 If we wanted to show the oldest first, we would just change `-1` by `1`.

 That's it !
 Our custom collection is ready, and whenever we'll make use of it it will always be up-to-date.